 5.4 How does the training course intend to make use of Compass and/or Compasito or other Council of Europe educational resources?

-5.5 Is the training course connected to recently published or ongoing translation of Compass, Compasito and/or other Council of Europe educational resources on human rights education?
+5.5 Is the training course connected to a recently published or ongoing translation of Compass, Compasito and/or other Council of Europe educational resources on human rights education?

 Yes No